marcelwgn/IndentRainbow/README.md

 * tests
     * IndentRainbow.Logic.Tests <- Unit tests for the core logic.

+To build the project, you will need to install the Visual Studio 2017 and "Visual Studio extension development" features.
+Note that VS 2017 is needed to be able to compile the extension for Visual Studio versions before 2019.

 ### Inspiration
 This project was inspired by this project/extension for VS Code: